profguler/profguler.github.io/_pages/capstone-projects.md

 I have supervised undergraduate senior design and capstone projects involving mechanical design, structural analysis, crashworthiness, finite element analysis, manufacturing, optimization, and automotive engineering.
-Many of these projects were developed around real engineering problems and incorporated computational analysis, design evaluation, teamwork, and technical communication.
+Many of these projects were developed around real engineering problems and industry collaboration, requiring students to integrate engineering fundamentals, computational tools, design evaluation, teamwork, and technical communication.

-Selected projects are listed below in reverse chronological order.
-Project posters and related publications will be added where available.
+Selected projects from TOBB University of Economics and Technology are listed below in reverse chronological order.
+Project posters are linked where available.

 ---